etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 IoT is powerful
 ---------------

-Yet, combining billions of weak computers adds up to teraflops of computing power and terabits of network bandwidth.
+Yet, combining billions of weak computers sums up to teraflops of computing power and terabits of network bandwidth.

 IoT is messy